“Are Menopause Symptoms Treatable?”

-Menopause is a normal condition that all women experience as they age.
+Menopause is a normal condition all women experience as they age.
 Women can experience a wide range of symptoms including hot flashes, night sweats, insomnia, fatigue, memory loss, low sex drive, dyspareunia (painful intercourse) depression and more.
 For some women these symptoms are transient and barely noticeable.
 However, for other women these symptoms may be severe and interfere with quality of life.
 The good news is that there are several treatment options available to help relieve these symptoms.
 Our caring staff stays up-to-date with the most current research and can explain the best options based on your individual needs.

 What are menopausal symptoms?

 Menopausal symptoms vary from woman to woman.
 Some women find that they have severe symptoms, others that their symptoms are barely noticeable.
 Generally symptoms include some of the following: